How to Scrape Dynamic Websites with Python (and Avoid Getting Blocked)

 Here's what's happening in this web scraping process:

-This web scraping approach is ideal for scraping dynamic websites.
-For static websites, you wouldn’t always need Selenium, as in most cases you could use requests and BeautifulSoup.
+Such a web scraping approach is ideal for scraping dynamic websites.
+For static websites, you wouldn't always need Selenium, as in most cases, you could use requests and BeautifulSoup.
 If you want to learn more, you should check out how to use web scraping across different industries and what it requires.

 IP bans occur when web pages detect too many calls in a short period.
 Dynamic websites may watch for repeated network requests, same patterns, or missing user headers.
 Here's how to avoid that while you extract data from both static and dynamic pages: